NightFurySL2001/unicode-blocks-py/README.md

     pip install -e .
     ```
 2. Create a new branch for your feature or bug fix.
 3. Work on the feature and run or develop relevant test cases.
 4. Test the changes by running `pytest`.
+5. Ensure this README.md is updated with `python -m doctest README.md`.
-5. Submit a pull request with a clear description of your changes.
+6. Submit a pull request with a clear description of your changes.

 ## License